Steven Richards, Ph.D.

 Teaching and Student Projects

-*I will NOT be admitting new doctoral students to my lab for fall 2018.
+*I will be admitting new doctoral students to my lab for fall 2019.

 In my teaching, I work hard to be effective, helpful, and gracious.
 I believe that good teachers must be knowledgeable, well-prepared, organized, clear, respectful, enthusiastic, and professional.
 And I want the students to know that I really care.
 I also believe in careful mentoring, since this can make a huge difference in the professional lives of our students and colleagues.
 I build discussions of diversity, ethics, and professional issues into all of my teaching.
 My goals for students include learning the subject matter, of course.
 But I also want them to learn about the human side of being a psychologist—what the experience is like—to instruct with passion and sincerity like a gifted teacher, to think and act like an accomplished scientist, to serve and mentor like a generous advisor, to feel and help like a sensitive clinician, and to strive and work hard like a strong professional—with skill, compassion, and integrity.